smm9509/smm9509/README.md

 ## Hi there 👋
+I am smm9509@rit.edu .
+That's the username I get with my university, RIT.

+I'm taking a FOSS development course that expects me to have a Github profile.

+My major is in the College of Engineering Technology, so several courses I'm taking have subject codes ending in ET like CPET.

+My favorite repository on Github is Qalculate by Hanna Knutson.
+I use the program for solving engineering problems with math.

+Pronouns: she/her

+Fun Fact: I do believe these profiles are indexed by search engines so I intentionally do not reveal much personally identifiable information.

 <!--
 **smm9509/smm9509** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.